justsml/guides/interviews/passing-the-tech-screen/README.md

 ## React:

+1. What are some of React's benefits and trade-offs?
-1. What is one lifecycle hook that is in every class component?
+2. What is one lifecycle method that is in every class component?
-1. Name as many lifecycle hooks as you can?
+3. How many lifecycle methods can you name?
+    1. **Bonus:** Draw the execution order/flow between methods.
-    1. Bonus: Name the deprecated hooks.
+    1. **Bonus:** Describe any deprecated methods.
-1. What is the difference between state and props?
+4. What is the difference between state and props?
+Draw an example.
-1. Can you set state more than once?
+5. Can you set a component's props inside itself?
+6. What are React Hooks?
+7. What React Hook must you use for AJAX requests?
-1. How does React use the virtual DOM?
+8. What is the virtual DOM?
+How does React use it?
-1. What are the pros/cons w/ `css-in-js`?
+9. What are the pros/cons w/ `css-in-js`?
-1. Why do we typically need to use babel?
+10. Why do we need babel?
+11. Why do we need webpack?
-1. When would you use Redux and `this.setState({...})`?
+12. When would you use Redux versus `this.setState({...})`?
-1. What problem(s) does `Redux` solve?
+13. What problem(s) does `Redux` aim to solve?
+And what issues does it possibly create?
-1. What is the Context API?
+14. What is the Context API?
+15. Describe how to share data between components. **Bonus:** Include all methods you can imagine.

 ## Vue.JS: